-The term 'authorised registered midwife' is defined in the Regulations as a registered midwife whose registration is endorsed under section 94 of the Health Practitioner Regulation National Law.
+The term 'authorised midwife' is defined in the Regulations as a registered midwife whose registration is endorsed under section 94 of the Health Practitioner Regulation National Law.
 For more details, refer to the Nursing and Midwifery Board of Australia website and the endorsement 'Eligible Midwife – Prescribe Scheduled Medicines'.

-In addition to the authorisation applicable to other midwives, an authorised registered midwife is authorised to obtain, possess, use, supply or prescribe medicines in Schedules 2, 3, 4 or 8 that are ‘approved by the Minister’ (for Health) in the lawful practice of his or her profession as an authorised registered midwife (section 13 of the Act).
+In addition to the authorisation applicable to other midwives, an authorised midwife is authorised to obtain, possess, use, supply or prescribe medicines in Schedules 2, 3, 4 or 8 that are ‘approved by the Minister’ (for Health) in the lawful practice of his or her profession as an authorised midwife (section 13 of the Act).
 This authorisation does not extend to:

 - activities unrelated to his or her endorsed practice